 Oure preservation work and CAP work have led to design projects for small museums ranging from remodels and additions to planning of new museum buildings.

-Project Feasibility / Site & Facility Planning
+Project Feasibility / Site & Facility Planning in Arizona

 We are often called upon at the "front end" of projects to provide guidance on the feasibility of a potential development.
 We work with you to define your goals in concrete terms in order to evaluate potential sites or building acquisitions, and in developing preliminary concepts from which cost estimates may be developed.